-By entering a Dorset Ooser race participants agree to these terms and conditions and understand the risks involved in the event and have read, understand and accept the terms of this waiver and release agreement.
+By entering a Badger Trail Events race participants agree to these terms and conditions and understand the risks involved in the event.

-You understand that participating in this event is potentially hazardous and that you should not participate unless you are medically and physically fit to do so.
-Participation is at the participant's own risk.
+You should not participate in the event unless you are medically and physically fit to do so.
+Participation is at your own risk.

 By entering the event, you accept it is your responsibility to keep yourself safe, and understand that the event organisers, crew and medical cover may not always know your location during an event, and that it is your responsibility for ensuring we know your location if an incident occurs.

 It is your responsibility to ensure you are capable, fit and well to participate.
 If you have started the event and feel unwell or have any issues you must stop immediately and call for assistance.
 As a participant, you acknowledge that the event medical cover, event crew, marshals and emergency services may take considerable time to reach you, due to the nature of the route.

 All entry fees are non-refundable (except in the case of a cancelled event) and we reserve the right to refuse entry to anyone declaring false information, or failing to meet the entry requirements.

 Race number bibs may not be exchanged with or transferred/ sold to any other person, unless the transfer is arranged directly with us within the transfer window which closes 2 weeks before the race date (unless otherwise stated by us).

-You must be 17 years of age or above to take part in the half marathon and 18 years or above to take part in the marathon
+You must be 18 years of age or above to take part in our events.

-Arriving at the event in good time is your responsibility and participation in the event may be denied if you don't arrive within the publicised time, therefore missing registration and the race briefing.
+Arriving at the event in good time is your responsibility and participation in the event may be denied if you don't arrive within the publicised time, therefore missing registration and/or the race briefing.
 Circumstances beyond our control may cause the event to be modified, or postponed.
 If access to the planned course is restricted for any reason an alternative route may be used.
 If the event has to be postponed for any reason, we will attempt to arrange an alternative event, and you will be notified of the new date of the rearranged event.
 These terms and conditions will continue to apply to the rearranged event.
 A 50 % refund will be given if you do not wish to participate in the rearranged event.
 If the event has to be cancelled, participants will receive a refund of the event entry fee minus a 25 % deduction to cover administration costs.
 If you have already deferred from the previous year, a refund would not be available.